-- 1. Each group reports their findings from Part A. - 2.
+- 1. Groups report collectively on their findings from Part A. (25 min) - 2.
 Based on these findings, the resource person leads a discussion on the various actions the actors could have taken to prevent the crisis.
+(35 min)

 - What were the early warning signs that violence/violations were going to result from this? - Who held the power in this conflict?
 Please explain. - How can the State be made accountable for its obligations to the Anuk? - What can be done to prevent further discrimination against the Anuk? - How do the events in this case study relate to situations in your country?